ashki23/python-workshop-basics/README.md

 - **Windows**: Refer to [section 4.1.1](https://docs.python.org/3/using/windows.html#installation-steps) in the Python documentation.
 Be sure to check the option "Add Python to PATH" during installation.
 Alternatively, if you have [WSL](https://learn.microsoft.com/en-us/windows/wsl/about) installed, you can use Python in WSL.

 ### Install Visual Studio Code
 Download and install Visual Studio Code from [this link](https://code.visualstudio.com/Download).
+We are using VS Code as an integrated development environment (IDE) to create scripts, execute terminal commands, and manage files all in one place.

-If you choose to run your Python code on cloud services like GCP or AWS, installing VS Code is unnecessary.
-Instead, you should be familiar with terminal-based text editors like Nano, Emacs, or Vim.
+If you choose to run your Python code on a Linux terminal or cloud services like GCP or AWS, installing VS Code is unnecessary.
+Instead, you should be familiar with a terminal-based text editor like Nano, Emacs, or Vim.

 ## Python virtual environments
 To run Python projects, it's best practice to create a dedicated virtual environment for each project to manage dependencies.
 To create a virtual environment (called `.venv`), use the following commands in the terminal: